Apollo/Skylab spacesuit: ASTP Spacesuit

-For the Apollo–Soyuz Test Project, NASA decided to use the A7LB CMP pressure suit assembly worn on the J-missions with a few changes to save cost and weight since an EVA was not planned during the mission.
+For the Apollo–Soyuz Test Project, NASA decided to use the A7LB CMP pressure garment assembly worn on the J-missions with a few changes to save cost and weight since an EVA was not planned during the mission.
 The changes included a simplified cover layer which was cheaper, lighter and more durable as well as the removal of the pressure relief valve and unused gas connectors.
 No EVA visor assemblies or EVA gloves were carried on the mission.

 The ASTP A7LB suit was the only Apollo suit to use the NASA "worm" logo, which was introduced in 1975 and used extensively by NASA until 1992.